 Diagnosis of PCa is based on histology.
 The diagnostic criteria include features pathognomonic of cancer, major and minor features favouring cancer and features against cancer.
-Ancillary staining and additional (deeper) sections should be considered if a suspect lesion is identified [224].
-Diagnostic uncertainty is resolved by intradepartmental or external consultation [224].
-Sections 5.3.2.1 and 5.3.2.2 list the recommended terminology and item list for reporting prostate biopsies [223].
-Type and subtype of PCa should be reported such as for instance acinar adenocarcinoma, ductal adenocarcinoma and small or large cell neuroendocrine carcinoma, even if representing a small proportion of the PCa.
-The distinct aggressive nature of small/large cell neuroendocrine carcinoma should be commented upon in the pathology report [223].
-Apart from grading acinar and ductal adenocarcinoma, the percentage of Gleason grade 4 component should be reported in Gleason score 7 (3+4 and 4+3) PCa biopsies.
-Percentage Gleason grade 4 has additional prognostic value and is considered in some AS protocols [225, 226].
-Considerable evidence has been accumulated in recent years supporting that among the Gleason grade 4 patterns, cribriform pattern carries an increased risk of biochemical recurrence, metastatic disease and death of disease [227, 228].
-Reporting of this sub-pattern based on established criteria is recommended [101, 229].
-Intraductal carcinoma, defined as an extension of cancer cells into pre-existing prostatic ducts and acini, distending them, with preservation of basal cells [101], should be distinguished from high-grade prostatic intraepithelial neoplasia (PIN) [230] as it conveys unfavourable prognosis in terms of biochemical recurrence and cancer-specific survival (CSS) [231, 232].
-Its presence should be reported whether occurring in isolation or associated with adenocarcinoma [101].
+Ancillary staining and additional (deeper) sections should be considered if a suspect lesion is identified [244].
+Diagnostic uncertainty is resolved by intradepartmental or external consultation [244].
+Sections 5.3.2.1 and 5.3.2.2 list the recommended terminology and item list for reporting prostate biopsies [243].
+Type and subtype of PCa should be reported such as, for instance, acinar adenocarcinoma, ductal adenocarcinoma and small or large cell neuroendocrine carcinoma, even if representing a small proportion of the PCa.
+The distinct aggressive nature of small/large cell neuroendocrine carcinoma should be commented upon in the pathology report [243].
+Apart from grading acinar and ductal adenocarcinoma, the percentage of Gleason grade 4 components should be reported in Gleason score 7 (3+4 and 4+3) PCa biopsies.
+Percentage Gleason grade 4 has additional prognostic value and is considered in some AS protocols [245, 246].
+Considerable evidence has been accumulated in recent years supporting the idea that among the Gleason grade 4 patterns, cribriform pattern carries an increased risk of biochemical recurrence, metastatic disease and death from disease [247-250].
+Reporting of this sub-pattern based on established criteria is recommended [108, 251].
+Intraductal carcinoma, defined as an extension of cancer cells into pre-existing prostatic ducts and acini, distending them, with preservation of basal cells [108], should be distinguished from high-grade prostatic intraepithelial neoplasia (PIN) [252] as it conveys unfavourable prognosis in terms of biochemical recurrence and cancer-specific survival (CSS) [253, 254].
+Its presence should be reported whether occurring in isolation or associated with adenocarcinoma [108].
 Some intra-epithelial lesions have architectural complexity and/or cytological atypia exceeding those of high-grade PIN but fall short for a definitive diagnosis of IDC.
-These lesions have been referred to as Atypical Intraductal Proliferation (AIP) and amongst others encompass lesions that were previously classified as cribriform high-grade PIN.
-Small retrospective series suggest that AIP at biopsy is associated with unsampled IDC [233, 234].
-Therefore, presence of AIP should be reported and commented on in non-malignant biopsies and biopsies with ISUP grade group 1 and 2 cancers in the absence of overt invasive cribriform and IDC.
+These lesions have been referred to as Atypical Intraductal Proliferation (AIP) and, amongst others, encompass lesions that were previously classified as cribriform highgrade PIN.
+Small retrospective series suggest that AIP at biopsy is associated with unsampled IDC [255, 256].

+Therefore, the presence of AIP should be reported and commented on in non-malignant biopsies and biopsies with ISUP GG 1 and 2 cancers in the absence of overt invasive cribriform and IDC.